WeAreAcademy/mark-sql-proj--flights/README.md

 - 230: You must prepare a report for customer services.
 For each passenger currently booked on a flight which is currently delayed, and which was scheduled to leave at least 1 hour ago -relative to the time returned by bookings.now().
 List the following:

   - passenger name and id
-  - passenger phone number (extracted from the contact_data record) // hint: https://www.postgresql.org/docs/9.3/functions-json.html
+  - passenger phone number (extracted from the contact_data record) // hint [see this documentation.](https://www.postgresql.org/docs/11/functions-json.html)
   - Whether they are travelling business or economy
   - how much their flight cost
   - the flight number